 "They have to prove themselves in the classroom, they have to prove themselves as researchers, they also have to prove themselves on getting published on a national level."
 Said Steck.
 "A staff member can come in and do their job without those kinds of pressures."

-There are many different careers

-"The faculty career path is very differthat faculty have a higher threshold of

-education, completing the arduous PhD

-Possible steps forward:
+There are many different careers "The faculty career path is very differeducation, completing the arduous PhD Possible steps forward: